 Minimal prep work is one of the joys of juicing.
 Many vegetables and fruit can simply be scrubbed.
 There’s no need to peel ginger, carrots, parsnips, apples or tomatoes, for example.
 Other produce is normally just peeled or pitted.
 However, a bit more advance trimming, peeling, seeding and cutting into chunks has its advantages.
 For one thing, the less hard your juicer has to work, the more juice you end up with.
-For another, there’s less pulp, which reduces clogging and makes the cleanup less onerous.
+For another, there will be less pulp, which reduces clogging and makes the cleanup less onerous.

 - Remove pits, large seeds, thick rinds, leathery skin, hard stems and tough ends.
 You should peel the waxy rind of garden cucumbers, but the thin skin of English cukes can simply be scrubbed.
 Beets can be scrubbed; however, I sometimes peel them because they are very dirty and the peel makes juice taste earthier.
 Peel off the leathery skin of sweet potatoes.
 Remove seeds from peppers.
 Discard the stems of apples and pears, and shake off any loose seeds after cutting.
 Buy seedless grapes and discard the stalks.
 Peel melons, pineapples, mangos and kiwis.
 Refrigerate citrus fruit before juicing, then discard the rinds (which contain bitter oils), tease the fruit in half and pull off excess pith (but not obsessively).